-The Pathway set another circulation record this past year, approaching 30,000 subscribers, making it the fourth-largest paid circulation newspaper in Missouri.
+On June 8, The Pathway marked its 20th anniversary, and it once again set another circulation record, approaching 30,000 subscribers, making it the fourth-largest paid circulation newspaper in Missouri.
 Additionally, more than 40,000 Missourians visited The Pathway website over the past year, along with another 10,000-plus coming from other states and nations.
 Estimated total readership of The Pathway has topped 100,000, with 60,000 due to the print edition.
 The Pathway is read in 115 countries.

-In April, The Pathway's Associate Editor Dr. Ben Hawkins won a writing award for news from the Evangelical Press Association.
+In April, The Pathway's Associate Editor Ben Hawkins won a writing award for news from the Evangelical Press Association.
 Copies of The Pathway are sent to missionaries around the world.
 In addition, the newspaper is in three state prison libraries, the Missouri State Capitol, and is provided to every member of the Missouri General Assembly and statewide officeholder.
 It is also provided to the presidents of every Southern Baptist Convention (SBC) entity and to members of the SBC Executive Committee.

-Don Hinkle completed his 19th year as the only editor The Pathway has ever had.
+Don Hinkle completed his 20th year as the only editor The Pathway has ever had.
 It has become a nationally respected publication for espousing a biblical worldview approach to journalism.